terna/oligopoly/README.md

 # Oligopoly

-Marco Mazzoli, Matteo Morini and Pietro Terna
+Marco Mazzoli, Matteo Morini, and Pietro Terna

 The model and its construction are reported in [Oligopoly.pdf](Oligopoly.pdf).